Testing for Convergence or Divergence of a Series

 \[\lim_{n\to\infty} |a_n| = 0. \quad \blacksquare\]Caution

 The converse of this theorem is generally not true.
-A representative example that demonstrates this is the harmonic series.
+A classic example that demonstrates this is the harmonic series.

-The harmonic series is a series obtained from a sequence where each term is the reciprocal of an arithmetic sequence, i.e., a harmonic sequence.
-A typical harmonic series is
+The harmonic series is a series whose terms are the reciprocals of an arithmetic sequence, forming a harmonic sequence.
+The most well-known harmonic series is

 Geometric Series

-The geometric series obtained from a geometric sequence with first term 1 and common ratio $r$
+The geometric series derived from a geometric sequence with first term 1 and common ratio $r$,

 \[1 + r + r^2 + r^3 + \cdots \label{eqn:geometric_series}\tag{5}\]is the most important and fundamental series.
 From the equation